openmc-dev/openmc_mcnp_adapter/README.md

 ## Known Limitations

 The converter currently only handles geometry and material information; source definition (SDEF) and tally specifications are ignored.

+The converter will try to set surface boundary conditions to match the MCNP model, but in many cases it doesn't work cleanly.
+For these cases, you will need to manually set boundary conditions on the outermost surfaces.

-Some geometry features are also not currently supported:
+Some geometry features are not currently supported:

 - `LIKE n BUT` form for cell cards
 - Periodic boundary conditions